Easy and fun sewing projects

 Step 2 – cut your ruffle pieces

-I turned the connector piece right side out and divided its length into three equal parts.
-Each part is 5” tall, in my case.
+First, turn your connector piece right side out and divide its length into three equal parts.

 attach ruffles to the skirt